EDCD/EDDI/README.md

 ## Using EDDI with VoiceAttack

+___EDDI version 4.1.9 and below support VoiceAttack 1 rather than VoiceAttack 2.___

 Initial EDDI integration with VoiceAttack is automatic, but there is a lot that you can do to integrate EDDI with your own VoiceAttack scripts.
 Full details of what you can do with EDDI and VoiceAttack are on the [VoiceAttack EDDI page](https://github.com/EDCD/EDDI/wiki/VoiceAttack-Integration).

 ## Upgrading EDDI

-If you are upgrading from EDDI 1 EDDI it is recommended that you uninstall your existing version of EDDI and remove your %APPDATA%\EDDI directory prior to upgrading to the new one.
+If you are upgrading from EDDI version 1.X then it is recommended that you uninstall your existing version of EDDI and remove your %APPDATA%\EDDI directory prior to upgrading to the new one.
 This ensures that there is a clean installation and reduces the chances of problems occurring.

-If you are upgrading from another version of EDDI 2 the installer will take care of changes so you just need to run it.
+If you are upgrading from EDDI version 2+ then the installer will take care of changes so you just need to run it.

 ## EDDI Voices